TechHutTV/homelab/proxy/README.md

 With the helloworld container still running, head over to _Proxy Hosts_ and edit the hello.example.com host.
 In the SSL tab add _*.example.com_ under the SSL Certificate and enable _Force SSL_.
 Navigate to hello.example.com to ensure that the connection is automatically redirected to https.

 #### Known Issues and Tips
 * **Namecheap API Whitelist:** Namecheap isn't really the best for this if you have a Dynamic IP.
 Whenever I want to update my certificates I need to whitelist my public IP so it can use their API.
-Very annoying and I'll probably move my domains to Cloudflare when they're about to expire.
+I will be switching to using Cloudflare for this going forward.

 ## Setup Twingate for remote connections
 **Notice: Twingate is a channel sponsor, thus this is a bias disclosure.** Twingate uses cloud based software for managing networks, resources, and users.
 Some users prefer to self-host every aspect of this, if that's you look into something like [Netbird](https://github.com/netbirdio/netbird).
 For myself, Twingate has been awesome; easy to use and [others rate it well](https://www.reddit.com/r/twingate/comments/1awg76l/how_safe_is_twingate/).